pnkjxmwl/FlightsAndSearchService/README.md

 ```

 ```
 -Go to Src Folder  from terminal and execute the command `npx sequelize db:create`
+and then execute
+ `npx sequelize db:migrate`

 ```

 ## DB Design